The Heysen Trail

 It caters for both the serious backpacker hiking the entire trail and for walkers doing day walks along shorter sections.

-Two guidebooks have been released by the Department of Environment, Water & Natural Resources.
+Two guidebooks have been released by the Department for Environment and Water (DEW).
 Book One, the Southern Guide, covers Cape Jervis to Spalding.
 Book Two, the Northern Guide, covers Spalding to Parachilna Gorge.

 Download the GPX or KML waypoint data files to load onto your GPS unit for use as a navigational aid when walking the Heysen Trail.